 Animal Assisted Counseling of Colorado

-Carri with her three canine co-therapists: Noah, Ranger, and Hope.
+Carri with her three canine co-therapists: Noah, Ranger, & Hope.

 Carri King-Bussard MA, LPC